jsohlendorff/continuous_time_LTMLE/article.typ

 We could have also opted to use a TMLE (@laanTargetedMaximumLikelihood2006) instead of using a one-step estimator.
-This will likely lead to more robust inference due to instabilities resulting from large inverse probability of treatment weights A potential other issue with the estimation of the nuisance parameters are that the history is high dimensional and that the covariates in the history are highly correlated.
+This will likely lead to more robust inference due to instabilities resulting from large inverse probability of treatment weights.
+Another potential issue with the estimation of the nuisance parameters is that the history is high dimensional and that the covariates in the history are highly correlated, since many covariates may not change between events.
 This may yield issues with regression-based methods.
 If we adopt a TMLE approach, we may be able to use collaborative TMLE (@van2010collaborative) to deal with the high dimensionality of the history.
 Another alternative method for inference is to use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether (@shirakawaLongitudinalTargetedMinimum2024)